Designing HTML email templates for transactional emails

 With the increasing use of mobile devices to access email, it’s crucial to ensure your transactional email templates are optimized for different screen sizes.
 This allows recipients to easily read and interact with the message.
 Again, this isn’t the time to cross your fingers and hope for the best.
 Make sure to utilize an email testing tool to see how your email appears in various situations.

-Transactional emails are not the place to promote your brand or products.
+Transactional emails serve a specific purpose and are not the place to promote your brand or products.
 Stick to the purpose of the email and maybe a simple CTA, and avoid adding additional marketing messages that could distract the recipient from the primary message.

 To ensure your transactional emails are accessible to everyone, it’s important to have fallbacks for all GIFs, specialty fonts, and other design elements that may not display correctly in all email clients.
 This will ensure that all recipients can view the content of your email, regardless of the email client they’re using.
 An image validation tool for email makes it simple to ensure you’ve covered this best practice.